Our clients seek a lot of advice regarding illegal possession.

 - In time the occupants or relatives/friends could turn greedy

-- Moreover, properties are left with supposed caretakers for years without any effective management or interference from actual owners.
+- Moreover, properties are left with caretakers for years without any effective management or interference from actual owners.
 This results in occupants forgetting they are not actual owners

 - Properties without caretakers or tenants and not frequently visited are a great opportunity for land mafia to trespass and grab them